Israel-Hamas war latest: Iran rejects European leaders' call to refrain from any retaliatory attacks

-Iran rejected a call Tuesday by three European countries demanding it to refrain from any retaliatory attacks that would further escalate regional tensions.
+Iran rejected a call Tuesday by three European countries urging it to refrain from any retaliatory attacks that would further escalate regional tensions.
+Iran calls it an "excessive request."

+The leaders of Britain, France and Germany in a joint statement Monday asked Iran and its allies to refrain from retaliation for the killing of Hamas political leader Ismail Haniyeh in Tehran last month.
+Iran has blamed Israel.

 After more than 10 months of fighting, the Palestinian death toll is nearing 40,000 in Gaza, according to the Health Ministry there.

-Note: This story has been corrected to say the wounded infant was 3 months old, not 5 months old.